japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStore.md

 == [[HDFSBackedStateStore]] HDFSBackedStateStore -- State Store on HDFS-Compatible File System

-`HDFSBackedStateStore` is a concrete <<spark-sql-streaming-StateStore.adoc#, StateStore>> that uses a Hadoop DFS-compatible file system for versioned state persistence.
+`HDFSBackedStateStore` is a concrete <<spark-sql-streaming-StateStore.md#, StateStore>> that uses a Hadoop DFS-compatible file system for versioned state persistence.

-`HDFSBackedStateStore` is <<creating-instance, created>> exclusively when `HDFSBackedStateStoreProvider` is requested for the <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#getStore, specified version of state (store) for update>> (when `StateStore` utility is requested to <<spark-sql-streaming-StateStore.adoc#get-StateStore, look up a StateStore by provider id>>).
+`HDFSBackedStateStore` is <<creating-instance, created>> exclusively when `HDFSBackedStateStoreProvider` is requested for the <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#getStore, specified version of state (store) for update>> (when `StateStore` utility is requested to <<spark-sql-streaming-StateStore.md#get-StateStore, look up a StateStore by provider id>>).

 [[id]]
-`HDFSBackedStateStore` uses the <<spark-sql-streaming-StateStoreId.adoc#, StateStoreId>> of the owning <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#stateStoreId, HDFSBackedStateStoreProvider>>.
+`HDFSBackedStateStore` uses the <<spark-sql-streaming-StateStoreId.md#, StateStoreId>> of the owning <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#stateStoreId, HDFSBackedStateStoreProvider>>.

 [[toString]]
 When requested for the textual representation, `HDFSBackedStateStore` gives *HDFSStateStore[id=(op=[operatorId],part=[partitionId]),dir=[baseDir]]*.